 Supply Chain Defense: Safeguard third-party dependencies using tools like a container security scanner, ensuring the software supply chain remains resilient against attacks that could introduce vulnerabilities during development.

-A recent report found that 94% of organizations encountered security incidents in their Kubernetes environments over the past year.
-These incidents typically result from vulnerabilities across several areas:
+A recent study found that 94% of organizations faced security incidents in their Kubernetes environments last year.
+The leading security risks include:

 Adapting to the Evolving Threat Landscape